silentorb/marloth-story/books/fairytale/part5.md

 much time I've poured into a library that hardly anyone ever used.
-I spent most of my days reading about people living their lives, and it has only been since I was banished from the Library and caught up in this adventure that I began to truly live my own."
+I spent most of my days reading about people living their lives, and it has only been since I was banished from the Library and caught up in this adventure that I began to truly live my own life."

 They continued searching for supplies, and after some time Adelle raised another question that had been bothering her.
 "Why are so many people